nickyjgarland/ingest/docs/metadata.md

 The following section provides detailed guidance for each field in the metadata template including descriptions and examples.
 The fields denoted with a * are required fields

 ### __Filename *__
 Enter name of file.
 Please include only one object per row, including the file extension in lowercase.
+Filenames must only contain alpha-numeric characters (a-z, A-Z, 0-9), hyphens (-), underscores (_) or forward slashes (/).

-If you are depositing shapefiles or other objects where multiple files make up a single item, please include only one object per row.
+If you are depositing shapefiles, or other objects where multiple files make up a single item, please include only one object per row.
 Further details are provided below under 'Multiple files per object'.

 * Example - *012345_Archaeological_Site_London_Report.pdf*
 * Format - Free text field